lanefu/armbianDocsAndProcess/ArmbianTaskTracking.md

 ## Overview ##
 TLDR; Keep task discussions in the forum.
 GitHub Issues are just for task metadata.

-Tasks associated with code will have an issue created in GitHub, but **all dialog regarding task will reside on the forum** in a thread containing the github Issue ID of the task.
+Tasks associated with code will have an issue created in GitHub, but **all dialog regarding task will reside on the forum** in a topic containing the github Issue ID of the task.

+### What is a task? ###

+A task is something actionable that results in some sort of tangible output. ex: code, documentation, QA findings.

+Example sources of tasks include: feature requests, bugs, QA, general following of development roadmap.

+Not all support issues are tasks, but a support issue can generate a task.

 ## Task Creation Procedure ##

 1. Create issue in [Armbian GitHub Repo](https://github.com/igorpecovnik/lib/issues) under appropriate milestone
 1. Copy the numeric ID of issue created
-1. Create new thread under the Tasks Topic on the [Armbian Forums](http://forum.armbian.com/index.php/forum/14-tasks/)
+1. Create new topic under the Tasks subforum on the [Armbian Forums](http://forum.armbian.com/index.php/forum/15-tasks/)
     - Use the the naming convention of `[ISSUE_ID] - Issue Name`
-1. Copy the URL of task forum thread just created
+1. Copy the URL of task subforum topic just created
 1. Create comment on GitHub Issue with the following Content:

 ```
-Please keep all discussion for this issue on the forum thread available below:
+Please keep all discussion for this issue on the forum topic available below:

 [URL](URL)